MehdiHayanai/MehdiHayanai/README.md

 You can visit my socials to see other projects.

-Skills: PYTHON / SQL / C++ / JS / JAVA / REACT/ HTML / CSS
+Skills: PYTHON / SQL / C++ / JS / JAVA / REACT/ HTML / CSS / Svelte

 - 🔭 I’m currently working on  <a href="https://github.com/MehdiHayanai/H2Tank" target="_blank">H2Tank</a>
 - 📫 Contact me here :  <a href="https://www.linkedin.com/in/mehdi-hayani-mechkouri-9ba3161bb/" target="_blank">@Linkedin</a>